6 smart clinical trial patient recruitment strategies

 Clinical trial recruitment is critical to the success of your trial, and developing a strategy in advance is key to saving time and money as enrollment ramps up.
-The best clinical trial recruitment strategies start with a thorough assessment of your patient population, the trial protocol, and where you predict challenges might arise.
+The best clinical trial recruitment strategies start with a thorough assessment of the trial protocol, the desired patient population, and where you predict challenges might arise.
 Then, make sure you have a variety of tools at your disposal so you can stay flexible throughout the recruitment process.

 Even if you’ve run a trial for a particular patient population before, take a close look at the study’s protocol before starting your recruitment efforts and create a profile of the patient you’re looking for.
 Investigate common co-morbidities and compare against the trial’s protocol to help predict potential challenges down the road.
 It’s helpful in this stage, too, to consider a visual representation of your patient profile.
-Antidote’s senior designer shared additional tips on photo choices in clinical trial advertising that can help, too.
-Taking a close look at how their condition affects their quality of life can also help you create thoughtful outreach materials that engage patients.
+If you need some help, we share key clinical trial advertising guidelines that you should be aware of.
+Taking a close look at how your patient population’s condition affects their quality of life can also help you create thoughtful and engaging outreach materials.

 As part of your research, learn about the online habits of your patient population.
-For example, while people with chronic diseases spend less time online than the population in general, they may be more likely to visit niche websites and blogs about their condition.
-Facebook is a logical place to start in terms of ad placements (more on the social network behemoth in the next item), but it can be helpful to explore a variety of options in case Facebook just doesn’t cut it for your trial.
-Antidote’s digital marketing manager David Tindell shared a few clinical trial advertising approaches he uses when planning out clinical trial recruitment strategies.
+For example, some patients visit niche websites and blogs about their condition.
+Facebook is a logical place to start in terms of ad placements, but it can be helpful to explore a variety of options in case Facebook just doesn’t cut it for your trial.
+Antidote’s Director of Digital Marketing, David Tindell, shared five best practices when it comes to planning out clinical trial recruitment campaigns.

-4. Connect with patient advocacy groups or research organizations.
+Connect with patient advocacy groups or research organizations

 Organizations that work directly with patients may be interested in partnering to share a clinical trial opportunity with their communities.
 And of course, they are an excellent way to learn more about your patient population, their daily challenges, and what may motivate them to participate in clinical research.
 Patient advocacy groups may also have a sense of how much awareness there may be in your population around clinical research and trial participation.

 Now that you’ve done your research and explored your ad placement options, it’s time to create your outreach materials.
 Based on your research, you should have a good sense of the factors that might encourage patients to consider your clinical trial.
-Incorporate those values into the ad material you create, while adhering to your IRB’s guidelines, of course.
+Incorporate those values into the ad material you create, while adhering to your Institutional Review Board guidelines, of course.

-6. Consider working with clinical trial recruitment companies.
+Consider working with a clinical trial recruitment company